-If you lose your cell phone or it is stolen, all your information contained in WhatsApp (messages, photos, videos, etc.) will fall into the hands of strangers who may misuse it.
+If you lose your cell phone or it is stolen, all your information saved in WhatsApp - including messages, photos, videos, etc. - will fall into the hands of strangers.
 Keep in mind that SIM card locking is not enough to close your WhatsApp session.
-The application can connect to the Internet over Wi-Fi and the stranger can see the messages you receive and even send messages to your contacts.
+Read on to find out how to deactivate your WhatsApp account to fully protect your information.

-Another way to close your WhatsApp session on your stolen device is to temporarily deactivate your account.
-To do this, send an email with your phone number, including your country code, to the WhatsApp support team.
+Another way to close your WhatsApp session on your old device is to temporarily deactivate your account.
+To do this, send an email with your phone number (including your country code) to the WhatsApp support team.

-Please note that even if your account is disabled, your name will still appear in your contacts' contact list.
-Your contacts can continue to send you messages that will be pending for a maximum of 30 days.
+N.B.
+Even if your account is disabled, your name will still appear in your contacts' contact list.
+Your contacts can continue to send you messages that will remain pending for a maximum of 30 days.
 If you reactivate your account on another device before this period expires, you will receive the pending messages.
-Otherwise, these will be deleted automatically.
-You will, however, not be able to retrieve your chat history and previous messages since they are stored on the device.
+Otherwise, they will automatically be deleted.